-the Audit and Risk Committee's ongoing monitoring of management, include:

-the Audit and Risk Committee's ongoing monitoring of management and operational performance;

-a comprehensive system of budgeting, forecasting and reporting to the Board;

-approval procedures for significant capital expenditure above threshold levels;

-regular review of all areas of significant financial risk and all significant transactions not part of the Company's normal business activities;

-regular presentations to the Audit and Risk Committee by management on the management of risk;

-comprehensive written policies in relation to specific business activities;

-comprehensive written policies in relation to corporate governance issues;

-regular communication between directors on compliance and risk matters; and consultation and review processes between the Board and external accountants.
+The Company's risk management systems and control frameworks for identifying, assessing, monitoring and managing the Audit and Risk Committee's ongoing monitoring of management and operational performance; a comprehensive system of budgeting, forecasting and reporting to the Board; approval procedures for significant capital expenditure above threshold levels; regular review of all areas of significant financial risk and all significant transactions not part of the Company's normal business activities; regular presentations to the Audit and Risk Committee by management on the management of risk; comprehensive written policies in relation to specific business activities; comprehensive written policies in relation to corporate governance issues; regular communication between directors on compliance and risk matters; and consultation and review processes between the Board and external accountants.

 The Board requires each major proposal submitted to the Board for decision be accompanied by a comprehensive risk assessment and, where required, management's proposed mitigation strategies.
 The Company has in place an insurance program which is reviewed periodically by the Board.
-The Board receives regular reports on budgeting and financial performance.
-A system of delegated authority levels has been approved by a transactions are properly authorised and executed
+The Board receives regular reports. financial performance.
+A system of delegated authority levels has been approved by the Board to ensure business transactions are properly authorised and executed.